Walter Jones Historical Park

 September 21, 9 am – 4 pm

 Mandarin Museum & Historical Society is participating in this 2018 Smithsonian Museum Day, a day designed to encourage people across the country to discover the wonderful museums in their own communities.
-At the Mandarin Museum, admission is always free, but on September 22, visitors will also receive the member discount on many museum store purchases, and all historic buildings in the Walter Jones Historical Park will be open for viewing.
+At the Mandarin Museum, admission is always free, but on September 22, visitors will also receive the member discount on many museum store purchases, and all historic buildings in the Walter Jones Historical Park (11964 Mandarin Rd.) and the historic 1911 Mandarin Store and Post Office (12471 Mandarin Rd.) will be open for viewing.

 In the Mandarin Museum you can view exhibits that include: a special exhibit of artifacts from the Civil War recovered from the Union steamships Maple Leaf and Columbine; items related to Harriet Beecher Stowe, who wintered in Mandarin from 1867-1884; pottery of Mandarin artist Charlie Brown; and a special World War I exhibit honoring Mandarin resident Pvt.
 Marion Losco, who was killed in France in 1918.
 On this day Dr. Keith Holland and several Maple Leaf divers will be present from 12 pm – 4 pm to answer your questions about the ship and the artifact recovery.
 A gift shop of books, art and items related to local history is available in the museum, and it is the only place where you can purchase the Mandarin Frogs.
 And, you may “sit down a spell” ans enjoy traditional acoustic music performed by local musicians on the front porch.

 The historic 1898 St. Joseph’s Mission Schoolhouse for African-American Children presents the story of the Sisters of St. Joseph, who started a mission of education in 1868 for African-American children in the Mandarin area.
 The interpretive exhibits also honor the many honors African-American families of Mandarin who took advantage of the opportunity at this school and others like it in the south side of Duval County.
 Experience what a one-room schoolhouse would have been like at the turn of the 20th century and learn about the challenges that existed for the students and the teachers.